 There may be cases where the good ideas discovered during phase 1 in a given region will first need to be tested in another region before being rolled out.
-If this testing requires funding and that the 'importing' region does not have this funding for different reasons, the project may apply to the Interreg Europe programme before the end of phase 1 to carry out a pilot action.
-To propose a pilot action, a project must submit a revised application through a request for change procedure before the end of phase 1, justifying why programme funding is required for implementation.
+If this testing requires funding and the 'importing' region does not have this funding for different reasons, the project may apply to the Interreg Europe programme before the end of phase 1 to carry out a pilot action.
+To propose a pilot action, a project must complete a specific 'pilot action request' template (available on the programme website under the section 'Implement a project') where the main features of the action are described also justifying why programme funding is required for implementation.
+The request must be submitted to the joint secretariat before the end of phase 1.
 This procedure may lead to the involvement of additional partners, if these partners are needed to carry out the pilot actions (see example below and in section 4.6).
-In cases where this procedure implies additional funding for the project, approval by the programme's monitoring committee is required.
-A revised subsidy contract including the additional funding would then be issued to the project.
+Pilot actions are financed either through reallocation of existing budget in case the project faces underspending or through additional funds in case no underspending occurs.
+In any case and since they represent a change in the nature of the activities supported, pilot actions need to be formally approved by the programme's monitoring committee.